 Exercising on a regular basis has many benefits: improved heart health, stronger muscles, more energy, and a general feeling of better health.
-There are all kinds of different ways to work out your body including cardio training, bodyweight workouts, and weight lifting.
+There are all kinds of different ways to work out your body including cardio training, bodyweight workouts, and resistance training (lifting weights).

 Many people are nervous about the idea of training with weights because of the danger of injury.
 However, weight lifting provides many advantages that other types of exercise can’t, and there are precautions that can be taken to avoid injury during weight lifting.

-Here are 3 big reasons you should incorporate weight lifting into your exercise routine.
+Here are 3 big reasons you should incorporate resistance training into your exercise routine.

 Naturally, when you use more muscles, you will expend more energy and burn more calories.
 Compound workouts also help boost your metabolism and burn fat for several hours after your workout is over.

 Resistance Increases Your Overall Strength

 While cardio workouts are definitely beneficial and bodyweight exercise is great for toning your muscles, no workout is better for building strength than heavy weight training.
 Have you ever been in the gym performing a workout, and while the weight doesn’t feel overly heavy, you feel pain in your joints?
 This is caused because your muscles may be able to handle the weight you’re lifting, but your tendons aren’t quite at the same level of strength as your muscles are.
 It is important to take a holistic view of your body’s strength and not focus only on muscle growth.

 Strength is influenced by 3 things: muscle mass, tendon strength, and bone density.
 If you want to be strong you need to have all 3 of these working in conjunction.
 If you have big muscles but haven’t been focusing on tendon strength, you are far more likely to experience an injury.